SDytewski/liri-node-app-/README.md

 do-what-it-says

 The beauty of NodeJS is it uses asynchronous threading, so their isn't much lag time when calling information.
 The callbacks are instant.
-This great for back end information.
+This is great for back end information.
 For reference to my main file:  [The liri file is here](liri.js)